Turkey struggles to ramp up tests as outbreak reaches critical phase

 Turkey reported its first infection just over two weeks ago.

-Since then, a surge in cases to 2,433 has outstripped rates in most other countries and the government has so far fallen well short of its target to conduct 10,000 tests per day.
+Since then, a surge in cases to 3,629 has outstripped rates in most other countries and the government has fallen short of its target to conduct 10,000 tests per day. [nL8N2BJ99S]

 In interviews with Reuters, experts have urged stronger stay-at-home orders and some said it was risky for Ankara to export 500,000 kits to the United States only to turn around and order a million more from China.